meet2307/Evenet_Planner/README.md

 d) Vendors Manager
 3 > User Info.
-# event_manager_app

-Event Manager Application

-## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: